 All certificates issued by ABOG in 1986 and thereafter are time-limited and remain in effect only if the Diplomate participates in and successfully completes the MOC process each year.
-Certificates issued after successful completion of the oral examination in November or December, 2016 and January, 2017 will expire December 31, 2017 unless the 2017 MOC assignments are completed successfully and on time.
+Certificates issued after successful completion of the Certifying Examination in November or December, 2017 and January, 2018 will expire December 31, 2018 unless the 2018 MOC assignments are completed successfully and on time.

 A Diplomate who allows their certification to expire should contact the ABOG regarding the requirements for the re-entry process.
 The MOC phone number is 214-721-7510; the email address is MOC@abog.org.
-A Diplomate with a certificate that has been expired for six years or longer will be required to take the Basic Written and Oral Examinations in order to re-establish Diplomate status.
+A Diplomate with a certificate that has been expired for six years or longer will be required to take the Basic Qualifying and Certifying Examinations in order to re-establish Diplomate status.

-Details of the MOC process can be found in the MOC Bulletin which is available on-line at www.aboq.org.
+Details of the MOC process can be found in the MOC Bulletin which is available on-line at www.abog.org.

-THE ORAL EXAMINATION
+THE CERTIFYING EXAMINATION